-- Cannot be ruled out
+Cannot be ruled out Equivocal

-- Possible
+Possible Potentially malignant

-- Questionable

-- Suggests

-Equivocal Potentially malignant Rule out Worrisome
+Questionable Rule outSuggests Worrisome

 Example: Barium enema (BE) reveals a sigmoid mass suspicious for neoplasm.
 Colonoscopy reveals a sigmoid mass, "possible malignant neoplasm."
 The patient is referred for biopsy and colon resection at another facility revealing carcinoma.
 The case is NOT reportable for your facility because mass and neoplasm are not associated with a reportable malignant term, whereas if it had been stated "suspicious sigmoid mass, probable malignant neoplasm," it would be reportable.
 If you are uncertain whether to report a case you may either: